Skip to Content

 You’ll be well placed to gain connections and experience within industry while studying.
 Opportunities include summer internships with Crown Research Institutes, connecting with the New Zealand Institute of Chemistry members and employment opportunities with our chemistry department.

 You’ll receive training on a range of instruments and learn techniques for molecular analysis, X-ray crystallography, nuclear magnetic resonance, FTIR, Raman and fluorescence spectroscopy, mass spectrometry, ultra high performance liquid chromatography, gas absorbtion, membrane testing and more.

-Massey University’s programme is ranked in the top 350 university chemistry programmes in the world by Quacquarelli Symonds (QS) rankings.
+Massey University’s chemistry programmes are ranked by Quacquarelli Symonds (QS) rankings.

 A 2017 Ministry of Education publication The post-study earnings and destinations of young domestic graduates showed that those who complete a qualification in a science, agriculture, technology, computer science, engineering or mathematics field of study have high relative earnings after they complete their study compared to the national median.
 Earnings can be substantially more than other graduates.